bcoin-org/bledger/examples/README.md

 WebAuthn is also available for browsers that support it.

-Most of the examples are for node.js, even though code is identical for webusb an node.js you still need to User Action in the browser to get access to the device, so it's easier to check examples on node.
+Most of the examples are for node.js, even though code is identical for webusb and node.js you still need to User Action in the browser to get access to the device, so it's easier to check examples on node.

 There's also web usb demo, that handles device.